 *Matters prior to joining White & Case.

-Chambers USA 2015, Massachusetts - Litigation: White-Collar Crime & Government Investigations
+Chambers rated, Massachusetts - Litigation: White-Collar Crime & Government Investigations

 Best Lawyers in America, 2016-2011